HETI History

 Executive Director: Gisela Heimsath-Rhodes (Germany)

-Committee Members: Ann O’Shallie (USA),
+Committee Members:

-Joanna Dzwonkowska (Poland), Uta Rindflesh-Wu (Taiwan)
+Joanna Dzwonkowska (Poland), Uta Rindflesh-Wu (Taiwan), Mrs. Kerstin Offtermatt Austria

 XV.
-International Congress in Taipei, Taiwan 2015
+International Congress in Taipei (Taiwan) in 2015

 Congress Title: Horses and People meet in Taiwan